chassing/linux-sysadmin-interview-questions/README.md

 * How can you tell if the httpd package was already installed?
 * How can you list the contents of a package?
 * How can you determine which package is better: openssh-server-5.3p1-118.1.el6_8.x86_64 or openssh-server-6.6p1-1.el6.x86_64 ?
+* Can you explain to me the difference between block based, and object based storage?

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>